deepseek-ai/DeepSeek-Coder/README.md

 `UPDATE:`[exllamav2](https://github.com/turboderp/exllamav2) has been able to support Huggingface Tokenizer.
 Please pull the latest version and try out.

 Remember to set RoPE scaling to 4 for correct output, more discussion could be found in this [PR](https://github.com/turboderp/exllamav2/pull/189).

+#### How to use the deepseek-coder-instruct to complete the code?

+Although the deepseek-coder-instruct models are not specifically trained for code completion tasks during supervised fine-tuning (SFT), they retain the capability to perform code completion effectively.
+To enable this functionality, you simply need to adjust the eos_token_id parameter.
+Set the eos_token_id to 32014, as opposed to its default value of 32021 in the deepseek-coder-instruct configuration.
+This modification prompts the model to recognize the end of a sequence differently, thereby facilitating code completion tasks.

 ### 8. Resources